uutzinger/Arduino_AFE44XX/Readme.md

 ### Transmitter Voltage and Current Range

 AFE4400 has two settings for the current range (0,1) for 0 and 50mA.
-AFE4490 has three settings for curren range (0/2,1,3) and the current through the LEDs is depending on the Voltage applied to the driver.
+AFE4490 has three settings for current range (0/2,1,3) and the current through the LEDs is depending on the Voltage applied to the driver.

 voltage range     |       | 1   | 0/2 |   3 |         |
 ------------------|-------|-----|-----|-----|---------|